johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

 - it enables type checking of JavaScript files with JSDoc annotations with the `allowJs` / `checkJs` options
 - it tells the TypeScript compiler to expect a modern browser environment with the `lib` option
 - it tells the TypeScript compiler to expect React JSX with the `jsx` option
-- it tells the TypeScript compiler not to emit any files with the `noEmit` option (as we're only using TypeScript for type checking - we will have no files output)
+- it tells the TypeScript compiler not to emit any files with the `noEmit` option (as we're only using TypeScript for type checking - we will not be transpiling TypeScript into JavaScript)
-- it tells the TypeScript compiler to run in strict mode with the `strict` option - I'm going all on for type checking; you may want to be more selective
+- it tells the TypeScript compiler to run in strict mode with the `strict` option - I'm going all in on type checking; you may want to be more selective

 Finally we need to add a script to our `package.json` to typecheck our codebase with the TypeScript compiler: